MugoBrian/IN16-00005-20/README.md

-# coding_for_employment_challenge
+# Web Programming Project (For ClassWork)

-This reposiory contains Faidika Self Help Group SME website for coding for employment challenge
+This repository contains a website project for classwork

-New ideas and contributions are welcome

 # Issues